Cosmic Brownie Cookies

 Why is my ganache not setting up?

 Ganache is very particular!
 If too much cream was added, it might not set.
-If a milk besides heavy cream was used, the ganache definitely wasn’t set.
+If a dairy product with less fat than heavy cream was used, the ganache definitely won’t set.
 And lastly, if candy melts or a lesser quality of chocolate was used, the ganache might not set up.
 Be sure to follow the recipe below exactly to ensure your ganache sets up properly!

 Why is my ganache grainy/separated?